Next Issue Avoidance – How contact centers can preempt follow-up calls

 For example, if a customer calls in to complain about a faulty product and the agent instantly agrees to refund the purchase price, FCR and AHT may be boosted.
 However, if the customer has to call back an hour later because they are unsure how to ship the product back, their customer experience has been severely impacted.

 In fact, FCR often fails to tell the full story of the interaction.
-Research indicates that while many companies report that more than 75% of all issues are resolved in one contact, customers report that 60% of their issues actually require a follow-up contact.
+While companies’ data often shows a high FCR rate, many times customers report that their issues did actually require a follow-up contact.
 This increases effort on the part of the customer and puts a serious strain on resources for the contact center.
 However, 46% of customer support cases could have been avoided if the company had predicted the next potential problem.

 Enhance agent training